nunit/docs/docs/articles/vs-test-adapter/Known-Problems.md

 6. Startup performance is substantially improved but is still slower than using NUnit directly.

-7. Applies to pre-VS2017:  A VSIX adapter of older version will be used regardless of version of NuGet adapter.
+7. Applies to pre-VS2017: When using a VSIX adapter and the NuGet adapter, the VSIX adapter will be used regardless of the NuGet adapter version.

    Workaround: Make sure you have upgraded VSIX adapter to latest version, or uninstalled it if you have the NuGet adapter in a solution.
 The adapter will display its version number in the Output window under Tests.